abengl/NTT-Project2-CustomerMS/README.md

 ## Project Description

-The **Customer Microservice** handles operations related to customer banking accounts, offering a RESTful API that supports basic CRUD operations.
+The **Customer Microservice** handles operations related to customer banking management, offering a RESTful API that supports basic CRUD operations.
 The microservice operates independently and connects to a MySQL database to manage customer data.
-This service is designed for use within a microservices architecture, ensuring modularity and separation of concerns between different banking functionalities (e.g., account management, transactions, etc.).
+This service is designed for use within a microservices architecture, ensuring modularity and separation of concerns between different banking functionalities (e.g., customer registration, data update, registration removal, etc.).

 ## Technologies and Approaches